-If you want something you can wear to formal occasions, seek out collaborations between the Jordan brand and high-fashion houses, such as Off-White, LA men’s boutique Union, or fashion stylist and blogger, Aleali May.
+If you want something you can wear to formal occasions, seek out collaborations between the Jordan brand and high-fashion brands, such as Dior, Off-White, LA men’s boutique Union, or fashion stylist and blogger, Aleali May.

 If you want a pair of authentic and old-school Jordans, look for retro variations on the classics, such as the Air Jordan 1 Retro Chicago or 5 Fire Red Retro OG.